joostkremers/ebib/docs/ebib-manual.md

 `ebib-quit-multiline-buffer-and-save`, bound to `C-c | q`, leaves the multiline edit buffer and stores the text in the database.
-If you invoke this command when you’ve deleted all contents of the buffer (including the final newline\!) and you were editing a field value or the `@Preamble`, the field value or preamble is deleted.
+If you invoke this command when you’ve deleted all contents of the buffer (including the final newline!) and you were editing a field value or the `@Preamble`, the field value or preamble is deleted.
 (This is in fact the *only* way to delete the `@Preamble` definition.
 Field values on the other hand can also be deleted by hitting `k` or `d` on them in the